scalvaruso/polychromy/README.md

 ## Description

-Polychromy is a Python script that takes a string of text and prints it out in a specified colour.
+Polychromy is a Python script to manipulate the color of text.

 ## Features

 - Prints text of a specified colour in a specified colour background.
 - Prints out Hex and RGB values of a given colour in a square of the given colour.

-## Latest Version 0.0.1
+## Latest Version 0.0.2

 ## Table of Contents